qgis/qwc2/doc/plugins.md

 MapFilter<a name="mapfilter"></a>
 ----------------------------------------------------------------
-Allows exporting a selected portion of the map to a variety of formats.
+Allows filtering the map content via QGIS Server WMS FILTER.

 You can set predefined filter expressions for a theme item as follows: